katulevskiy/LoLPredictions/README.md

  - Generally high complexity
 ![Unreadable chart](potentialmarkov.png)
-A more realistic objective could be predicting the chance of a win / loss in the next 6 minutes Hiding information
+A more realistic objective could be predicting the chance of a win / loss in the next 6 minutes

+Hiding information
-- Notably, one of the advantages of Bayesian networks, the ability to generate a CPT, is unused in our current agent as it taken from a spectators perspective.
+- Notably, one of the advantages of Bayesian networks, the ability to generate a CPT, is unused in our current agent as
 - We could create a slightly different agent which functions based on the information given to a certain team rather than the information available to spectators (ex. certain info such as the enemy team's gold is not present).

 Bayes Limitations